What is a provision?

 An onerous contract is a contract in which the unavoidable costs of meeting the obligations under the contract exceed the economic benefits expected to be received under it (IAS 37.66-69).
 The difference between costs and benefits is recognised as a provision.

 In June 2017, IFRIC deliberated on how the unavoidable costs should be understood, i.e. whether they should include only incremental costs or should include also an allocation of overhead costs if those costs are incurred for activities required to complete the contract.
 The conclusion was that both approaches were acceptable (see IFRIC June 2017 update).
-Subsequently, in 2020 (effective from 2022), the IASB amended IAS 37 and clarified that all the costs that relate directly to the contract (rather than only the incremental costs of the contract) should be taken into account.
+However, in 2020 (effective from 2022), the IASB amended IAS 37 and clarified that all the costs that relate directly to the contract (rather than only the incremental costs of the contract) should be taken into account.
+This means that more contracts will be considered as onerous because more costs will be taken into account in this analysis.

 Example: Purchase commitment